awslabs/amazon-timestream-tools/integrations/iot_core/README.md

 12. Create stack
 13. Wait until the status changes from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
 It should take some minutes for the stack to be launched.

-When your stack has been created you can continue with creating the IoT rule.

-### IoT rule
-Create a topic rule with the awscli.
-The Timestream action for the topic rule is currently (September 2020) not supported by CloudFormation.
-Therefore you will use the awscli.

-* In **to-timestream-rule-template.json** replace `REPLACE_WITH_YOUR_ROLE_ARN`, `REPLACE_WITH_YOUR_DB_NAME`, `REPLACE_WITH_YOUR_TABLE_NAME` with the values that you find in the outputs section of your CloudFormation stack. **Note** The output of the table name has the format `DATABASE_NAME|TABLE_NAME`.
-Copy only the table name right from the `|` sign.
-* Create the topic rule

-		aws iot create-topic-rule \
-			--rule-name ToTimestreamRule \
-			--topic-rule-payload file://./to-timestream-rule-template.json \
-			--region us-east-1
-* Verify that the rule has been created

-		aws iot get-topic-rule \
-			--rule-name ToTimestreamRule \
-			--region us-east-1

-* The output should look similar to:

-		{
-		    "ruleArn": "arn:aws:iot:us-east-1:123469872099:rule/ToTimestreamRule",
-		    "rule": {
-		        "ruleName": "ToTimestreamRule",
-		        "sql": "SELECT humidity, pressure, temperature FROM 'dt/sensor/#'", "createdAt": 1600448082.0,
-		        "actions": [
-		            {
-		                "timestream": {
-		                    "roleArn": "arn:aws:iam::123469872099:role/service-role/IoTTSIntegration-IoTDataToTimestreamRole-AID1DQCV0TLI1",
-		                    "databaseName": "TimestreamDataBase-MZ2tF37FmupG",
-		                    "tableName": "TimestreamTable-jh1E5janGVxf",
-		                    "dimensions": [
-		                        {
-		                            "name": "device_id",
-		                            "value": "${device_id}"
-		                        },
-		                        {
-		                            "name": "building",
-		                            "value": "${building}"
-		                        },
-		                        {
-		                            "name": "room",
-		                            "value": "${room}"
-		                        }
-		                    ]
-		                }
-		            }
-		        ],
-		        "ruleDisabled": false,
-		        "awsIotSqlVersion": "2016-03-23"
-		    }
-		}

 Start the data generating script: `./sensordata.py`

 ## Sample queries